Pearly Penile Papules Melbourne

 Tea tree oil is an antibacterial oil often used for skin infections, which pearly penile papules are not.
 Tea tree oil will not work to remove your pearly penile papules because it simply does not work that way.
 Additionally, undiluted tea tree oil applied to the skin can really burn.
 Never apply undiluted essential oils to the skin, and if you really want to remove your pearly penile papules (and a tea tree-scented penis), avoid this home remedy and visit our Melbourne clinic.

-Alpha hydroxy acid (AHA) skin wash or cream
+Special skin wash or cream

 You do not have an infection, so applying any type of antibacterial or antibiotic will not do anything at all.